ibm-cloud-docs/codeengine/fleet-observability.md

 For each zone in the VPE, add a reserved IP address to one subnet.

 1. Navigate to the [VPE gateways page](https://cloud.ibm.com/infrastructure/network/endpointGateways){: external} in the console.
-2. Click on the VPE you created in the previous step.
+2. Click the VPE you created in the previous step.
 3. Click **Manage attached resources**.
 4. Click **Reserve or bind IP**.
 5. Follow the prompts to reserve an IP address for a subnet in one of the VPE zones.